Market overview: Financial markets focus on US elections

 100 = 01.01.2024

 This graphic shows the indexed performance of gold in Swiss francs over the year.
-The price of gold was volatile last month, suffering slight setbacks in mid-May and early June.
+Although the value of gold fell in November, annual performance at just under 30 percent is still very strong.

 Source: Allfunds Tech Solutions